sketchplugins/plugin-directory/README.md

 - [Pull to Center](https://github.com/delighted/sketch-pull-to-center), by Delighted Inc.: Pull to center: Move selected shapes or layers toward center of artboard.
 - [Push and Shove](https://github.com/ozzik/push-and-shove), by Oz Pinhas: Sketch plugin for resizing, aligning and generally manipulating layers wickedly
 - [Qordoba for Sketch](https://www.qordoba.com), by Qordoba: Qordoba’s Sketch plugin allows designers to translate their mockups to other languages, making product internationalization easier.
-- [QRCode for Sketch Local Sharing](https://github.com/dex1t/qrcode-for-sketch-local-sharing), by Takaya Deguchi: This plugin show QR Code for Local Sharing URL (Sketch 3.4 Featrue).
-Read this QR code when checking your design on smartphone.
 - [Quick Export as PNG](https://github.com/richardgazdik/sketch-quickexport), by Richard Gazdik: Quick Export layers/artboards/symbols as PNG Plugin for Sketch.
 - [Quick Presentation](https://github.com/timothywhalin/sketch-quick-presentation), by Timothy Whalin: A Sketch plugin to quickly share multiple artboards with an optional title.
 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨